PavolGrofcik/LystoX/README.md

 so that T-lymphocytes had been highlighted as brown cells with brighter blue nuclues.
 All images have size 299x299 pixels in *.png* format.

-Examples of dataset images with no preprocessing steps applied:
+Examples of dataset images with highlighting outer borders 16x16 pixels.
+Note that these borders excluded our objects of interests T-Lymphocytes:

 ![Logo](https://github.com/PavolGrofcik/LystoX/blob/master/figures/lysto_pilot_11.png)